jterrazz/awesome-42/README.md

 - should clean the entire project with `fclean` .
 - should compile with `-Werror -Wextra -Wall`.
 - should not have any `*`.
-- should compile only modified files using `.io` temporary object files.
+- should compile only modified files using `.o` temporary object files.

 ### No cheating allowed